 Now let’s get back to the subject of being self-insured.

 Being self-insured means you’ve got enough money to pay for final expenses and to support your family financially for the long-term if something unexpected should happen.

 Being self-insured generally consists of having reached a couple of different financial goals.

 Part of being self-insured is having all debt – including your mortgage – paid off, or at the very least having enough cash in savings and investments so that you can pay off all debt and still have plenty of money to cover your family’s living expenses for one to two decades or more.

 If you have debt, you still should consider buying life insurance.

 The other part of being self-insured is having a large dollar amount in savings and investments.
 By “large”, I mean enough to cover all basic and potential extra living expenses for at least ten years, preferably twenty to thirty years.

 If you’re debt free, this should be a pretty easy number to calculate.
 Just take your family’s basic living expenses each month, add a ten to twenty percent buffer for unexpected expenses, and times the monthly number by the number of months you want your family to have financial coverage for.

 That’s a lot of cash, which is why having a sufficient life insurance policy is so important to your family’s security as you work toward becoming self-insured.
 If you’re close to being self-insured, don’t panic and run out and buy a policy.
-If you’re goal is $700k but you’ve “only” got $500k in savings and investments with little to no debt, I’m pretty sure your family will be fine even if your income is taken away.
+If your goal is $700k but you’ve “only” got $500k in savings and investments with little to no debt, your family is likely still in a pretty good financial situation, even if your income is taken away.

 It’s not always fun to check out getting a life insurance policy, but it’s a good product to have in the interim as you work your way toward financial independence.